 According to the 2016 Life Insurance Barometer study by Limra, the most common reason for owning life insurance is to cover burial and other final expenses.
 It’s no surprise that many people look for burial insurance, or final expense life insurance to meet these needs.

-Burial insurance was created as a way to cover the expenses that come along with passing away like burial, cremation, funeral service, casket, etc. You will hear it referred to as final expense life insurance, funeral insurance, or burial insurance.
-With the average cost of a funeral between $7,000 and $10,000, it is important to have some form of burial insurance in place to prevent placing a financial burden on family members.
+Burial insurance was created as a way to cover the expenses that come along with passing away like burial, cremation, funeral service, casket, etc. You will hear it referred to as final expense, or funeral insurance..
+With the average cost of a funeral between $7,000 and $10,000, it is important to have some form of coverage in place to prevent placing a financial burden on family members.

 - Importance of having coverage